-Last Updated on April 4, 2024
+Last Updated on August 6, 2025

-Although it’s name is the “Rock of Gibraltar,” a 1,396-foot (426-meters) high limestone ridge.
-Only part of it is actually the Rock.
+Although it’s name is the “Rock of Gibraltar” (a 1,396-foot (426-meters) high limestone ridge), only part of it is actually the Rock.
 The rest of Gibraltar is the City/town of Gibraltar on the west side.
 You’ll find a few popular beaches, and some historical places on the east.
 Its population is about 34,000, not including the 250 Barbary macaques, the only wild primates in Europe.
 Four-fifths of the people are Gibraltarians, residents born in Gibraltar before 1925, and their descendants.

 You’ll want to go up to the top of the Rock of Gibraltar, which you’ll see on this video.
 It’s incredibly interesting and you can walk up or take the funicular.
 The attached video will give you a sense of what to see during a two-day visit.